SunSelle/rsschool-cv/cv.md

 *   Bootstrap

 ## Experience
 So as I'm still studying, i do not have long experience.

-*Training Programs:*
+But take part in next **Training Programs:**
 * HTML Academy
 * ITVDN
 * Codifun

+## Education
+In 2007 I’m finished Kyiv National University of Culture and Arts.
+I have a Specialist’s diploma as Information computer systems manager.
+I graduated from the Kyev school of photography.
+Also Studied Japanese and Serbian languages.

+## English
+I think my level of English is *Intermediate*.
+I can read texts, but it’s hard for me to speak fluent.
+Because I'm confused about times and have not rich lexicon.
+I can understand speaking language if interlocutor doesn’t speak very fast.